 while they are not exclusively a matter of indigenous concern, groups known as indigenous figure prominently in creative, difficult, and complex partnerships with allies hailing from heterogeneous worlds: nongovernmental organizations, peasants, Afro-descendant groups in Latin America, organic produce growers, small merchants, some workers’ unions, university students, liberation theology priests and nuns, feminist lawyers, and, of course, environmentalists.
 (2018, pp. 3–4).

 Across these alliances, different groups’ modes of worlding, and thus the worlds they are defending, may not so readily correspond or align.
 Rather than focus on what might be a common enemy Cadena and Blaser emphasise that these groups have ‘negotiated [the] coming together of heterogeneous worlds (and their practices) as they strive for what makes each of them be what they are, which is also not without others’ (2018 p.
 4).
-Following the lead of Isabelle Stengers who also considers such ‘interests in common which are not the same interests’, Cadena and Blaser describe such heterogeneous alliances as a development of an ‘uncommons’.
-In doing so, they counter an idea of a ‘common good’ as it is raised in statist or state-like political imaginaries (and perhaps even in diaspora ‘imagined communities’) arguing that these political formations still presume the destruction of worlds that such they are incapable of recognising.
-Instead, they emphasise a negotiated coming together of different struggles that are ‘built upon a heterogeneity that negotiates for symmetry (if with difficulty)’ (2018, p.
+Following the lead of philosopher Isabelle Stengers who also considers such ‘interests in common which are not the same interests’, Cadena and Blaser propose such heterogeneous alliances develop an ‘uncommons’.
+In doing so, they counter an idea of a ‘common good’ as it is raised in statist or state-like political imaginaries (and perhaps even in diaspora ‘imagined communities’) arguing that these political formations still presume the destruction of worlds they are incapable of recognising.
+Instead, Cadena and Blaser emphasise a negotiated coming together of different struggles that are ‘built upon a heterogeneity that negotiates for symmetry (if with difficulty)’ (2018, p.
 4).
-Via these practices Cadena and Blaser arrive at the notion of ‘a pluriverse’ by which ‘heterogeneous worldings coming together as a political ecology of practices, negotiating their difficult being together in heterogeneity’ (2018, p.
+Via these practices Cadena and Blaser arrive at the notion of ‘a pluriverse’ in which ‘heterogeneous worldings coming together as a political ecology of practices, negotiating their difficult being together in heterogeneity’ (2018, p.
 4).

 To bring a notion of pluriversal politics towards the ideas discussed by the Groop, I want to draw attention to a recent article by Brad Plumer (2019) in The New York Times: Climate Fwd newsletter about an alarming report on the scale and speed of biodiversity loss published by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 Plumer addresses the report’s alleged appeal to the managerial field of ‘ecosystem services’, in which ‘scientists try to quantify in dollar terms all the benefits that nature provides to humanity, in order to make an economic case for conservation.’
 He notes that some scientists are skeptical of such rationalising, arguing that it is ‘simply wrong’ to drive species to extinction even if they are not understood as being crucial to economic growth.

-How might such thoughts help us understand some of the activities being pursued at Massia, especially those which might otherwise seem like cultivating or foraging plants to eat?
-For example, Sepi in her approach to apothecary, speaks of the agency of plants and how they are experimenting on us.
-Vicki, a medicinal botanist who was at Massia last September/Autumn described knowing plants as friends and how she recognises them ‘by face’ regardless of having studied them in a science degree.
-With reference to the tea meditations that Sepi has initiated that encourage self-reflexive speculation about how plants work on us, might such methods of noticing, sensing and attuning better shape a pursuit of pluriversal politics rather than adopting anthropological mediations of indigenous realities?
+How might these thoughts bear upon the activities being pursued at Massia, especially those which might otherwise seem like cultivating or foraging plants to eat?
+For example, Sepi who founded the ‘radical herb garden’ Massia Officinale, approaches apothecary by considering the agency of plants.
+Her tea meditations encourage participants to speculate about how plants experiment on us.
+Vicki, a medicinal botanist who was at Massia last Autumn, described knowing plants as friends and recognising them ‘by face’ regardless of having studied them taxonomically during a science degree.
+Might such methods of noticing, sensing, attuning and familiarising better shape our pursuit of pluriversal politics rather than appropriating anthropological mediations of indigenous realities?

 In her 2015 essay ‘Uncommoning Nature’, a text which influenced the convening of the Rights of Nature Working Groop, Cadena exposes the ‘anthropo-not-seen’.
 Within the debates surrounding the scientific naming of an ongoing geological epoch in which the activities of certain humans have transformed the planet irreversibly, Cadena perceives an ontological war being waged against those who refuse to distinguish nature from humanity, often legitimised as the inevitability of progress against backwardness (Cadena 2015).
-Echoing Povinelli’s account of Betty Billawag describing her peoples’ relationship with Old Man Rock, Cadena (2015) writes of a statement issued by the Awajun-Wampis keadership alerting others about the destruction of their world: ‘The river is our brother, we do not kill our brother by polluting and putting waste on it.’
+Echoing Povinelli’s account of Betty Billawag describing her peoples’ relationship with Old Man Rock, Cadena (2015) writes of a statement issued by the leaders of the Amazonian Awajun-Wampi people about the destruction of their world: ‘The river is our brother, we do not kill our brother by polluting and putting waste on it.’
 Cadena notes how kinship transforms rivers, plants, animals into entities which can be killed, contra to an understanding of other species and more-than-human assemblages as resources that can be depleted and destroyed (or defended).

 ‘Geontological power’ or ‘geontopower’ is a neologism coined by Povinelli (2016) that yokes non-life (geo), rather than life (zoe or bios), together with being (ontology).
 Formulated alongside Michel Foucault’s notion of biopower to describe modes of governance emerging in 19th century Western Europe concerned with the organisation of biological life and populations, geontopower highlights the ‘biontological enclosure of existence’ (2016, p.
 17).
 Geontopower works in the difference between the lively and the inert.
 Arguably, it is most dramatically grasped when considering ‘Nonlife’—the never-having-lived—in the context of extinction and finitude.
 In this era of transitioning climate it is conceivable that the planet is returning to a state as it was prior to the existence of ‘Life’ as we know it.
 Thus, geontopower indicates governance via the manipulation and politicisation of the difference between Life and Nonlife as the once self-evident distinction between them crumbles.
 As Povinelli explains: